With the release of unicontrol 1.09, one of the most eye-catching features of modern electronics has been implemented: the RGB LED strip driver.

 B. via process

 The RGB module is also fully compatible with the Processes for complete automation capabilities.
-Each process can include a full set of RGB module parameters, located in the Output section, which is only visible if the RGB is selected as the Primary output.
+Each process can include a full set of RGB module parameters, located in the Output section, which is only visible if the RGB

-The RGB output option is only available if at least one of the Red, Green, and Blue channels is active in the Peripheral menu.
+output option is only available if at least one of the Red, Green, and Blue channels is active in the Peripheral menu.

-Once the underlying process is turned ON, all saved parameters are immediately activated.
-Turning the process OFF will shut down the program by changing the Mode parameter to Off.
+will shut down the program by changing the Mode parameter to Off

 Use this option to automatically apply a certain program in response to a predefined input event.
 Different inputs may result in different programs being activated.